Picnic food from Avoca, County Wicklow

-1. Dublin day out: Okay, you’ve decided to do some high-octane stuff, like kayaking down the River Liffey, taking a sail around Dalkey Island or even man-handling a hurling and sliotar for a real Gaelic Games Experience… so, you’ll need some energy to pack yourself off…
+1. Okay, you’ve decided to do some high-octane stuff, like kayaking down the Dublin day out: River Liffey, taking a sail around Dalkey Island or even man-handling a hurling and sliotar for a real Gaelic Games Experience… so, you’ll need some energy to pack yourself off…

 The perfect food: Bring your adrenaline pumped bodies to Brother Hubbard where you can pick up ‘The Best Sandwich in Dublin’ – slow-roasted pulled pork, with warm spices & fennel seed, served with a mustardy celeriac remoulade & beetroot & fresh baby spinach on griddled sourdough bread.
 Wash it down with some refreshing raspberry, apple and rose juice… delish!

-2. Belfast day out: You heard it here first: Belfast rocks… even musical bigwig MTV has rolled into this small city with the huge heart!
-If you’re taking a musical tour (think Van Morrison, Snow Patrol, Ash and The Undertones), or heading to one of the city’s thumping venues, like Spring and Airbrake or the Oh Yeah Music Centre, you’re going to want to make sure to chow down well beforehand.
+2. You heard it here first: Belfast rocks… even musical bigwig MTV has rolled into this small city with the huge heart!
+If you’re taking a musical tour (think Van Morrison, Snow Patrol, Ash and The Undertones), or heading to one of the city’s thumping venues, like Spring and Airbrake or the Belfast day out: Oh Yeah Music Centre, you’re going to want to make sure to chow down well beforehand.

 The perfect food: Lisburn Road’s Rocket & Relish was inspired by its chef-owner who started out selling gourmet burgers at, you guessed it, festivals!
 A runner-up in the acclaimed Street Food Awards, your burgers have the edge over all the rest.
 Try the Bacon & Blue– chargrilled beef with maple cured bacon, Cashel blue cheese dressing, fried onion, tomato, aioli and rocket.
 And vegetarians can tuck into chargrilled aubergine, goats’ cheese, sun-blushed tomato, fried onion, aioli and rocket… all wrapped up in simple paper to take away.